Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Subspace Removal Ablation

 where $U_{b'}^{(\ell)}$ is the orthonormal basis of $W_{b'}^{(\ell)}$.
 We then compute linear scores $(\tilde h^{(\ell)} \!\cdot w_b^{(\ell)})$ for the other behaviors $b \neq b'$ and report test AUROC.

-\paragraph{Results.} As shown in Figure~\ref{fig:layerwise_auroc}, across \textsc{SyA}, \textsc{GA}, and \textsc{SyPr}, we observe the expected pattern: each behavior collapses only when its own subspace is removed, while the others remain intact.
+\paragraph{Discriminability after subspace removal.} As shown in Figure~\ref{fig:layerwise_auroc}, across \textsc{SyA}, \textsc{GA}, and \textsc{SyPr}, we observe the expected pattern: each behavior collapses only when its own subspace is removed, while the others remain intact.
 When the \textsc{SyA} subspace is removed from the \textsc{SyA} behavior direction, AUROC drops to chance ($\sim$0.44--0.55), but removing the \textsc{SyPr} subspace has no effect.
 Removing \textsc{GA} produces some degradation in early layers (L1–10), consistent with an initial generic agreement signal, yet SyA and SyPr remain discriminable later in depth.
 Conversely, removing the \textsc{GA} subspace from the \textsc{GA} behavior direction collapses genuine agreement, while SyA recovers and SyPr remains stable.
 Finally, removing the \textsc{SyPr} subspace leaves both agreement forms unaffected across layers.
-These results validate that \textsc{GA}, \textsc{SyA}, and \textsc{SyPr} rely on distinct representational features.
-We find that these results generalize across models as well (Appendix \ref{app:subspace-removal-auroc}).
+These results validate our previous findings.
+We find that these results generalize across models as well (Appendix~\ref{app:subspace-removal-auroc}).

 \paragraph{Steering after subspace removal.} When performing steering interventions, we instead ablate the \emph{union subspace} formed by stacking the DiffMean vectors of the other two behaviors, i.e., when steering target $b$, we remove both $W_{b_1}^{\smash{(\ell)}}$ and $W_{b_2}^{\smash{(\ell)}}$ for $\{b_1, b_2\}=\{\textsc{SyA}, \textsc{GA}, \textsc{SyPr}\} \setminus \{b\}$.
-This yields a residual direction that captures the unique component of a behavior not explained by the others, and we use this direction as the steering axis.
+This yields the component of a behavior not explained by the others.
 For example, when steering \textsc{SyA} we project out both \textsc{GA} and \textsc{SyPr}.

-Figure~\ref{fig:nullspace_steering} shows that steering remains effective even after removing other behavior subspaces.
-The target behavior can still be modulated selectively, confirming that these behaviors are not only represented separately but also functionally independent.
+Figure~\ref{fig:nullspace_steering} shows that target behavior can still be modulated selectively after removing other behavior subspaces, confirming that these behaviors are functionally independent.